cbmr-data/cbmr-data.github.io/esrum/_sources/usage/modules.rst.txt

  Environment modules
 #####################

-A wide range of scientific (and other) software is made available on Esrum via so-called `Environment modules`_.
-While environment modules add some complexity, they allow both different versions of software as well as mutually exclusive pieces of software to coexist, and simplify making your analyses reproducible.
+A wide range of software (scientific and otherwise) is made available on Esrum via so-called `Environment modules`_.
+Environment modules allow you "load" specific software, and specific *versions* of software, as needed.
+If used correctly this can help to both document your analyses and to make them more reproducible.

-Modules on Esrum are primarily provided by UCPH-IT (see below), but users may also set up their own private or shared environment modules.
+Modules on Esrum are primarily provided by UCPH-IT (see this `list of modules`_) and new modules can be requested via the UCPH-IT service portal (see :ref:`s_requesting_missing_modules`).
+Users can also set up their own private or shared environment modules as described in the :ref:`p_tips_modules` section.
-See the :ref:`p_tips_modules` section for more information.

 A collection of software managed by the Data Analytics team is also available.
 See the :ref:`s_shared_modules` section below.